 I’ve been playing video games before I could speak full sentences (my Dad told me one of the few words that I knew when I was a toddler was the Vietnamese word for “fox”, referring to “Crash Bandicoot”).
 During those early years, I never really thought about relating to a character in a narrative-driven, single-player game (not knowing English didn’t help neither).
 Video games were fun and cartoony, but none really GOT me, let alone a character.
 I actually never had a single game in mind that I was too crazy about, such that I would have to beg my dad to get it for me.
 He was actually the gamer in the family; whenever there was a new game/console/computer being released, he would be the first to get the newest toys even though they weren’t even imported to Vietnam yet (Vietnam had a close door policy until 1997).
-He was also the one that expected me to get straight As in school, but would stop me from studying for my finals because we had a guild qar to fight and the guild master wanted me to defend one of the towers, lol.
+He was also the one that expected me to get straight As in school, but would stop me from studying for my finals because we had a guild war to fight and the guild master wanted me to defend one of the towers, lol.
 My childhood experience with gaming was basically: I played whatever that my dad played and I never cared to pick which games to buy.
 I was more obsessed with manga and Chinese TV Shows/novels at the time.

 Fast forward to middle school when MMORPGs started to get popular, I always chose a male character because all the female character options were grossly sexualized with no personality and most of the time, not even historically accurate; meanwhile, the male characters got all the cool armors that I wanted.
 Actually, let me back up and tell you a bit of Vietnamese history (I promise this will make sense later).
 I grew up with two badass Vietnamese heroines: the Trưng Sisters (Hai Bà Trưng) who led a rebellion in 40 A.D. and fought in battles while riding on elephants’ back.
 I repeat, ELEPHANTS’ BACK!!!
 They won and became Queens for a while anyway (note: before the rebellion broke out, the colonizer threatened the older sister, Trưng Trắc, that if the sisters refused to surrender, they would kill her husband.
 But Trưng Trắc saw the bigger picture and refused to back down, so they sent her his decapitated head as a warning).
 Another badass Vietnamese general was Lady Lady Triệu (Bà Triệu, 248 A.D.) and her most famous line was, "I only want to ride the wind and walk the waves, slay the big whales of the Eastern sea, take back my homeland to break the chains of slavery; I will never bow my head and stoop over just to be someone's concubine!"
-Some more admirable historical figures that I looked up to as a child were: Hua Mulan, 花木蘭, (the actual person, I never heard of the Disney movie until I was 20), Wu Zetian, 武则天, (the only woman to rule China and made the Tang Dynasty the most prosperous dynasty), and the Yang Family’s Female Generals, 杨家将, (most were widows I believe).
+The cool thing is my elementary school is named after her, Triệu Thị Trinh.
+Some more admirable historical figures that I looked up to as a child were: Hua Mulan, 花木蘭, (the one from the original ballad, I never heard of the Disney movie until I was 20), Wu Zetian, 武则天, (the only woman to rule China and made the Tang Dynasty the most prosperous dynasty), and the Yang Family’s Female Generals, 杨家将, (most were widows I believe).
 In addition, I grew up hanging out with strong women who quit school before turning ten, moved thousand kilometers away from home just to help their parents pay debt because of a failed harvest.
 My grandma had to walk on foot 10km a day to make a living on top of being a school teacher to raise her three children, while my grandpa was sent to re-education camp.
 If you haven’t gotten where I’m going with this already: I don’t take the unrealistic, bullshit interpretations of female characters in video games while I have these badass women to look up to, IN REAL LIFE.
 If something doesn’t spark joy, toss that shit out (Marie Kondo’s wise words right here).
 I was in the MMORPGs craze for about 4 years and then I stopped playing altogether to focus on school (specifically English, my greatest weakness) and eventually, to study abroad at the age of 15.
 I never once had the “that’s a bummer that I can’t play as a female character” thought.
 Whenever I started a new MMORPG, I just auto-piloted to a husbando and had fun.

 Before Assassin's Creed: Odyssey, I played three other games with female protagonists (Horizon: Zero Dawn, Uncharted: Lost Legacy, and Tomb Raider), who are badass, clever, and sarcastic (though Chloe is probably more playful than Aloy; Lara and Nadine are definitely more serious than both).
 I love their badass selves and sarcasms, but none really GOT my undivided attention (I recently finished The Last Of Us so Ellie is probably a close call but I met her after Kassandra).
 Then, Kassandra came in like a wrecking ball; I say wrecking ball because I honestly didn’t see this coming.
 All these years playing games as male protagonists, I never once thought about what would my ideal female character be like.
 I couldn’t feel disappointed if I didn’t have anything to feel disappointed about, you know?